4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 ### Apply Settings

-Apply settings by inserting an array of `SettingsAPIStruct` objects into the `settings` property.
+Apply settings by setting a `SettingsAPIStruct` object as `settings` property.
 Include SettingsAPIStruct from `api\structs.ts`.

+### Set Hooks

+Hooks are functions that are called during certain points in execution.

+- `geometryParser` parses a geometry string into a scene object
+- `animateBegin` is called before each frame
+- `animateEnd` is called after each frame

+Set hooks by setting a `HooksAPIStruct` object as `hooks` property.
+Include HooksAPIStruct from `api\structs.ts`.

 ### Load Geometries